mindaffect/pymindaffectBCI/docs/source/overview.rst

 7) Brain-Golf (or Croquet)-- play golf with your brain by controlling a `sphero <https://sphero.com/>`_ from a tablet.
 See `Sphero control <https://youtu.be/0Bu0caBzeDw>`_ for some inspiration.

 8) Brain control of your phone?
 Use our unity or iOS APIs to build a phone app controllable with your brain?Like `this <https://youtu.be/1BB0kgKJ0_w>`_

+9) Make physical 'though buttons' -  Use a cheap IoT computer, such as `micro:bit <https://microbit.org/>`_ or `EPS32 <https://en.wikipedia.org/wiki/ESP32>`_ to present the BCI stimuli and directly control a device.

+10) Brain Controlled Tele-presence - Use a simple Robot with a video-camera, such as this `pi-bot <https://www.instructables.com/Raspberry-Pi-Wifi-Video-Streaming-Robot/>`_, with an application on your laptop to drive the robot with brain signals.

+11) Add a `MQTT <https://mqtt.org/>`_ output interface -- MQTT is a widely used protocol for controlling IoT devices, add an output module to map BCI selections into MQTT commands to easily control a huge range of IoT devices.

+12) Bluetooth Low-Energy (BLE) output interface -- add an output module to map BCI selections into BLE characteristics, see the message-spec for the targeted UUIDs `here https://mindaffect-bci.readthedocs.io/en/latest/MessageSpec.html#service-selection>`_, and then make BLE controlled applications, for example on a `micro:bit <https://microbit.org/>`_.

+13) Continuous control -- the base mindaffectBCI is designed around 'trials' or 'selections' where a single discrete button is pressed after a certain amount of time.
+Internally, it does this by computing a prediction roughly every .1s -- can these intermediate controls be used for finer grained control applications, e.g. cursor control?